Here is our list of fun virtual meeting games.

-Online karaoke is a great virtual meeting game to get your teammates engaged.
+Online karaoke is one of the top online meeting energizers to get your teammates engaged.
 You can coordinate an online karaoke session featuring your choice of genres or eras.
 Attendees take turns following the lyrics on the screen and sing into their microphones.
 You can encourage team members to prepare food and drinks to snack on to recreate the atmosphere of a real karaoke bar.

 10. Talent Showcase

 You can host a talent showcase that lets your attendees become stars of the virtual meeting.
 Employees can perform a skit, sing a song, or demonstrate a talent.
 Encourage team members to choose their most incredible talent to showcase.
 Bizarre and unexpected talents make for an especially fun event.
 To do the showcase during an online meeting, spotlight each performer accordingly.